 It is officially time to start thinking about the upcoming gardening season.
-And while winter isn’t the most active time for the garden (especially here in northern Utah), there’s still plenty I can start doing now to get me ready when the warm weather returns.
-Here are the winter gardening tasks I plan to tackle during the month of February for my Zone 7 garden.
+While winter isn’t the most active time for the garden (especially here in northern Utah), plenty can be done now to get ready for when the warm weather returns.
+Here are the winter gardening tasks I plan to tackle for my Zone 7 garden.

 This post contains affiliate links.
 If you use these links to make a purchase, I may earn a small commission at no additional cost to you.